 Another by Antonio del Massaro ('Il Pastura') of Viterbo, between 1492 and 1497, with wings, etc., overflowing the apparent frame

 By an anonymous Viterbese in the 15th century.
-St Lucia of Syracuse, one of the most popular medieval saints and the patron of the blind, supposedly died in the Diocletian persecution of AD 304 and is usually portrayed holding her eyes in a bowl, and often holding a dagger.
+St Lucia of Syracuse, one of the most popular medieval saints and the patron of the blind, supposedly died in the Diocletian persecution of AD 304 and is usually portrayed holding her eyes on a plate, and often holding a dagger.
 St Ansanus ("the Apostle of Siena"), preacher of the Gospel around Bagnoregio, survived Diocletian torture and was then taken to Siena where he made many converts and was beheaded in AD 304; now one of the two patron saints of Siena, he's often shown dressed as a warrior and holding dates or a fig. St Bernardino of Siena was a famous Franciscan preacher and economist and a popular crusader against sodomy, witchcraft, immodest clothing, Jews, and infanticide, and was canonized just six years after his death in 1444; he's usually shown holding the IHS on a disc in a circle of flames.

 A Deposition of Christ with a lot of people who don't seem terribly upset about it; commissioned from Costantino di Jacopo Zelli in 1517 for the altar of this very church.